What we cover in this video

 - Protection and storage of text and video information by Snapclarity

 We protect client privacy

-The Snapclarity team has been busy developing a mental health platform that offers the best in mental health care anytime, anywhere.
+The Snapclarity team has been busy developing a mental health platform that offers the best service in mental health care: anytime, anywhere.
 We have given very careful consideration when it comes to protecting client privacy.
 In order to best protect client information, Snapclarity first aims to store very little client data, and when it does, this data is stored in Canada and it is encrypted.

 We can think about storage of client information by Snapclarity and its therapists in four different ways:

 1) Data collection and storage related to the running of therapists' own private practice

 The first form of client data collection and storage is related to the running of therapists' own private practice.
 Because Snapclarity stores very little data, during their initial interactions with clients, therapists will want to collect information they normally collect from clients during intake sessions.
 Information therapists will want to collect includes clients' full names, dates of birth, contact information, and emergency contact information.

 Also, similar to any private practice, therapists will be responsible for their own record keeping and storage in accordance with regulatory college standards.
 This typically includes storing client data for 10 years, keeping hard copies stored in a locked room within a locked file, and encrypting and password protecting electronic data.

 2) Data collection and storage related to the Snapclarity assessment

 As explained in another Snapclarity video, all clients complete an initial intake assessment in order to determine their level of risk for various mental health difficulties.
 Assessment data is stored alongside the clients’ email addresses and is protected by Microsoft Azure.